aditya-dev6/Leetcode-Programs-AdvayEmmett/README.md

 ## Learning Focus

-“Write clean, efficient, and readable code that balances logic and performance.”
+“Try different approaches to finally reach an efficient, and readable code.”

 My actual goal is not to master Java but to master real life problem-solving, which develops approach and help find path to tackle challenges in projects.<br>